 fn handle<'a, 'k>(&'a self, Request<'a, 'k>, Response<'a, Fresh>)

-As you can see it gives us access to a Request
+As you can see it gives us access to a Request and Response type which are aptly named.
+If you take a look

 at the documentation for these, you will find that they provide the basis to check